Handling Article Dates

 - MLM-AI always searches articles by the date they were added to the source database, ie. the "entry date" or "uploaded date"

 - This approach avoids missed articles in periodic searches and returns more comprehensive results

 - MLM-AI can optionally search by publication dates in addition to the entry date.
 This option is On by default and can be configured in each Monitor

 The start and end dates of search results are important parameters when performing periodic MLM.
 When searching for articles there are two important dates to consider:

-- The date an article becomes visible in a database - ie. the article's indexation date, or "first seen" date.
+- The date an article first becomes visible in a database - ie. the article's indexation date, or entry date

 For example, an article may be published by a journal today, but it may be a few days or weeks before it enters the PubMed database and is visible on search results.
 Note however the publication date remains unchanged.

 The diagram below illustrates the effects of this publication delay: a weekly search strategy that uses only the publication date could miss this article entirely.